-We will work with local universities to continue to deliver the Innovation Vouchers scheme and extend this to a wider programme of student entrepreneurship.
+We will work with local universities to extend the Innovation Vouchers scheme to a wider programme of student entrepreneurship.

-More broadly, Medway will be seen as a beacon for university-industry partnerships.
+Medway will be seen as a beacon for university-industry partnerships.

 Innovation Centre Medway and Innovation Studios Medway

 Innovation Centre Medway is Medway's flagship business accommodation, where technology innovators, start ups and early years organisations are given the space and support to grow into thriving businesses.
 Opened in 2009, Innovation Centre Medway was joined in 2017 by its satellite site, Innovation Studios Medway - a purpose-built space ideal for startup and micro-firms.